DiscoverBSD/awesome-bsd/README.md

 * [Other](#other)

 ## Operating systems
-In this section you can find official BSD OSes links (in alphabethical order ) with short description as can be found on their pages.
+In this section, you can find official BSD OSes links (in alphabetical order) with short descriptions as can be found on their pages.

 ### BSD Router Project
-BSD Router Project (BSDRP) is an embedded free and open source router distribution based on [FreeBSD](https://www.freebsd.org/) with [Quagga](https://www.quagga.net/) and [BIRD](https://bird.network.cz/).
+BSD Router Project (BSDRP) is an embedded free and open-source router distribution based on [FreeBSD](https://www.freebsd.org/) with [Quagga](https://www.quagga.net/) and [BIRD](https://bird.network.cz/).

 * [official site](https://bsdrp.net/)
 * [download](https://bsdrp.net/downloads?DokuWiki=e8a2af21cc91416f910347e472b73841)